 ChargeStripe does not have terminal or test modes.
 We were not quite sure if we were setting up subscriptions correctly, and the help section had no instructions.
 The help desk responds by email within a couple of hours.

-Krossroads: Best Stripe Payment App for Businesses Needing a POS System
+Krossroads POS for Stripe: Best Stripe Payment App With a POS System

-If you need a POS or mobile POS system that works with Stripe and are not interested in creating your own through Stripe Terminal, then Krossroads is a good option.
+If you need a POS or mobile POS system that works with Stripe and are not interested in creating your own through Stripe Terminal, then POS for Stripe by Krossroads is a good option.
 This is the only built-for-Stripe app that includes a full-featured POS system.
 It even has modifiers and categories, so it works for restaurants and coffee shops as well.

 Like most of the apps, it does not log you out when you close the app.
 Signing in requires a password, but there are no biometric functions like you’ll find with Charge.
 However, it is 3D Secure, which is required for commerce in Europe.
 The others on our list get this security through Stripe because they do not store customer account information.

-Krossroads is not available for iOS.
 In Android, we didn’t have much luck setting up an account on the app due to timeout issues but were able to do it online.
-The app is slow to load—sometimes timing out when we tried to log in as well.
+The app is slow to load—sometimes timing out when we try to log in as well.
 It cannot handle subscriptions or recurring payments, although it does have an invoice mode.

-Stripe Payments (FacilePay): Best Stripe Payment App for QR Codes
+Payments for Stripe: Best Stripe Payment App for Medical Related Sales & Services

 We started with 30 apps as seen on Stripe’s Trusted Partners page, as well as on search results on the Google Play and Apple App stores.
 Then we narrowed it down to those that processed payments (as opposed to simply sending links) and scored high on both platforms.
 From there, we looked at transaction pricing, ability to use card readers or use your phone as a card reader, payouts, ability to accept payments, and other functions.